 Once both parties have ratified the tentative collective agreement, it is signed and becomes the new collective agreement.

-Does a “yes” on a strike vote mean that a strike will happen?
+Does a “yes” on a labour action (strike) vote mean that a labour action will happen?

-No, not necessarily.
-The outstanding issues at the bargaining table are important ones, both to CBU and the Union.
-An agreement can be reached at any time after a strike vote.
+No. The outstanding issues at the bargaining table are important ones, both to CBU and the Union.
+An agreement can be reached at any time after a labour action vote.
 The conciliation process, in particular, provides an opportunity for both parties, with the help of a skilled conciliator appointed by the Department of Labour and Advanced Education, to reach a tentative agreement.
 CBU will be approaching the meetings with the aid of a conciliator appointed by the Department of Labour and Advanced Education with a view to a successful outcome.